-The Pinnacle Foundation is a national not-for-profit organisation that provides educational scholarships and mentoring support to disadvantaged LGBT+ students, and is run entirely from the generosity of private and corporate donors.
+The Pinnacle Foundation is a national not-for-profit organisation that provides educational scholarships and mentoring support to disadvantaged LGBTIQ+ students, and is run entirely from the generosity of private and corporate donors.

 Our scholars are matched with a dedicated mentor to help guide them through the challenges they face, as well as financial assistance to allow them to complete their tertiary education, ensuring they have the best chance to succeed in life.

 Pinnacle Chair Paul Zahra welcomed the new directors, saying they further strengthened the Board as Pinnacle fulfils its aspiration to grow right across Australia including in regional centres.

 “Everyone at Pinnacle is excited about a big year ahead, with a record number of scholarships being offered to more amazing LGBTIQ+ students, and I’m personally thrilled to welcome three diverse and talented new Board members to the team.” said Paul.

 “At the same time as we grow nationally, and seek to light the spark within more LGBTIQ+ scholars, we want to ensure at the Director level we have the breadth and depth to sustainably support Pinnacle’s vision.”

 - Claire Spencer: Claire has held numerous senior executive positions in the performing arts sector, and is currently the CEO of Arts Centre Melbourne overseeing five performance venues.
 Formerly the Chief Operating Officer of the Sydney Opera House, Claire is a chartered accountant with diverse experience across strategic and business planning, risk management and corporate governance.